Is a Christian obligated to treat members of his church any differently than he treats other Christians?

 ).
 But the Bible also seems to indicate that Christians have a special responsibility to love, admonish, and care for those who are members of their local church.

 Consider, for instance, that many of the New Testament epistles were written to local churches.
-When Paul told the Roman Christians to love one another with brotherly affection and outdo one another in showing honor (Rom.
-12:10
+When Paul told the Roman Christians to love one another with brotherly affection and outdo one another in showing honor (Romans 12:10

 ), he means that they should do this with the other members of their church.
 Paul certainly wouldn’t want them to scorn Christians from other churches, but this passage’s primary application for its original readers was that they should love and honor their fellow members of the local church in Rome.